Install Imply Private on Kubernetes

 Updating and scaling your cluster

-With a Kubernetes-based deployment, you can update the cluster servers to the latest version of the Imply software as described in Updating software versions.
-When you want to update the Imply Manager software, follow the instructions at Updating the Imply Manager software.
+With a Kubernetes-based deployment, you must apply software updates to the cluster servers using Imply Manager, as described in Updating software versions.
+To update the Imply Manager software, follow the instructions in Update software versions.

-The upgrade procedures assume that the Manager can access the Imply servers where software updates are hosted.
-If the Imply Manager is operating in a disconnected (or air gapped) network, we recommend the following update procedure:
+The upgrade procedures assume that Imply Manager can access the Imply servers where software updates are hosted.
+If Imply Manager is operating in a disconnected (or air-gapped) network, we recommend the following update procedure:

-- Update the Imply Manager software first (as described in Updating the Imply Manager software.
+1. Update the Imply Manager software first (as described in Update software versions).
+Optionally, you may want to configure a delay to the Imply Manager update process when working with large clusters.

-- Apply the update to the cluster servers as usual, from the Manager UI.
-The Imply Manager bundles equivalent versions of the software for the Imply cluster servers.
+2. Apply the update to the cluster servers from the Manager UI.
+Imply Manager bundles equivalent versions of the software for the Imply cluster servers.

 For information on scaling your cluster, see Kubernetes Scaling Reference, which covers:

-- Increasing available disk available to the data nodes.
+• Increasing disk space available to the data nodes.

 Helm makes it relatively easy to update the Manager and agent software.

-Run the following command to make sure the repository is up to date:
+Run the following command to make sure the repository is current:

 helm repo update